education.vic.gov.au

 Formative assessment strategies

-• Where is the student currently at in their learning along the Victorian Curriculum F–10 learning continuum for each curriculum area?
+• Where is the student currently along the Victorian Curriculum F–10 learning continuum for each curriculum area?

-• What does the student need to do to achieve this learning?
+• What does the student need to do to achieve learning goals?

-• How will the teacher and student know that they have learned it?
+• How will the teacher and student know that the student has achieved learning goals?

 • How can the assessment information be used to influence student goal setting and lesson planning for improved student learning outcomes?

 For further information, examples and resources to support teachers and schools to strengthen formative assessment practices, refer to: Formative Assessment Strategies for Teaching and Learning (DOCX)External Link .
-The strategies described in this resource can be modified to suit different learning stages and curriculum areas and can be adapted for all school types and for remote and flexible learning.
+The strategies described in this resource can be modified to suit different learning stages, curriculum areas and school types.

-Teachers may want to focus on introducing 2 to 4 strategies to support monitoring student progress and inform future teaching.
-Teachers can build a bank or toolkit of formative strategies over time that they can draw on to support their assessment practices and to support students to develop skills for self-assessment and peer-assessment.
+Teachers may want to focus on 2 to 4 strategies to monitor student progress and inform their teaching.
+Teachers can build a bank of formative assessment strategies over time that they can draw on to support their assessment practices and to support students to develop skills for self-assessment and peer-assessment.

 Assessment of English as an Additional Language proficiency and progress

-The English language proficiency of English as an Additional Language (EAL) students should be assessed using the Victorian Curriculum F-10 EAL.
+The English language proficiency of English as an Additional Language (EAL) students should be assessed using the Victorian Curriculum F–10 EAL achievement standards.

 The length of time during which a student will be assessed against the EAL standards depends on many factors, such as the existing English language proficiency of the student, the number of years of schooling completed, level of literacy in their first language and background experiences.